 First on your list: Your company’s website.
 It should meet modern web standards, that is nowadays it needs to be responsive, that is easily accessible on all types of devices.
 Small smartphone screens as well as large monitors.
 In addition, you ought to secure your domain with the help of an SSL certificate.

 At best, your website helps your prospective customers to get an idea about who you are.
 And if they want to be YOUR customer.

 Do you know what the most frequent questions of your customers are?
 This sounds like a simple question.
-In reality many business owners are not able to answer this question, though.
+In reality, many business owners do not have an answer to this.
 A good way to figure this out is to think about some of your current customers and remember the questions they had.
 Another good option is to publish case studies of customers.
 All of this helps your prospective customers to understand what you really do.
-At the same time it might be valuable content to feed to search engines.
+At the same time, it might be valuable content to feed to search engines.

 Cultivate local relationships

 Another good way to gain relevancy is to commit yourself locally.
-Are there non-profit organisations you might be able to support in one way or the other?
-Is it possible to sponsor events, help organise a fund-raiser?
+Are there non-profit organizations you might be able to support in one way or the other?
+Is it possible to sponsor events, help organize a fund-raiser?

 What you should not forget, though: You need to share these activities on your website and in social networks.
 Write about it, talk about it.
 Not just once but regularly.

 How important are social networks like Facebook?

 Some SEO experts say that every local business ought to have a Facebook page.
 They say that people are more likely to by from companies they have gotten to know already via social networks.